 To access your official course details for the year you started your degree, please visit the handbook

-The flexible course structure allows you to build on your knowledge base so you can move across professional fields, acknowledging that a broader range of skills is required to remain competitive in the ever-changing media and cognate industries.
-All students complete a either a professional or academic research project designed for business or creative audience under the guidance of an academic supervisor.
+The flexible course structure allows you to build on your knowledge base so you can move across professional fields, acknowledging that a broader range of skills is required to remain competitive in the ever-changing professional communication industry environment.
+All students complete either a professional practice-focused research project or major scholarly thesis as part of their capstone studies within the course.Read More

-To qualify for the Master of Communication, a student must successfully complete 16 credit points of study comprising:
+To qualify for the award of Master of Communication, students must successfully complete 16 credit points of study comprising:

-- ACX702 Applied Research Methods for Communication (2 credits)
+- ACX702 Applied Research Methods for Communication (2 credit points)

-Students must complete 8 credits from one specialisation, to provide in-depth knowledge and professional expertise in a sub-field of communication, completing both of the following:
+Students must complete 8 credit points from one specialisation, to provide in-depth knowledge and professional expertise in a sub-field of communication, completing both of the following:

-- four one-credit specialisation-specific units selected from one only of five specialisations (Digital Media; Journalism; Public Relations; Television Production; or Visual Communication); and
+- four one-credit-point specialisation-specific units selected from one only of five specialisations (Digital Media; Journalism; Public Relations; Television Production; or Visual Communication); and

-- a four-credit professional capstone program including a mandatory research project whose topic is relevant to that specialisation
+- a four-credit-point professional capstone program including a mandatory research project whose topic is relevant to that specialisation

-Students select four electives from any specialisation in the course to create a distinctive degree to advance their professional careers and/or extend their academic knowledge in related areas.
+Students select 4 credit points of electives from any specialisation in the course to create a distinctive degree to advance their professional careers and/or extend their academic knowledge in related areas.
 Students may complete up to two electives from any equivalent postgraduate course at Deakin University.

 Professional capstone program